Pirates vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- Carlos Carrasco (3-6) will take the mound for the Mets, his 18th start of the season.
+- The Mets' David Peterson (3-7) will make his 14th start of the season.

+- He has earned a quality start one time in 13 starts this season.

+- Peterson has eight starts of five or more innings this season in 13 chances.
+He averages 3.6 innings per outing.

 |Opponent